Community Responsibility for Mortgage Companies

 Massachusetts' Most Affordable Mortgages

 Over twenty years ago, a determined group of women fought hard to reverse a decades-long pattern of disinvestment in low and moderate income homebuyers and communities.
-These MAHA members successfully negotiated for the SoftSecond loan program, an innovative, affordable mortgage program for low- and moderate-income homebuyers that has changed the lending landscape in Massachusetts.
+These MAHA members successfully negotiated for an innovative, affordable mortgage program for low- and moderate-income homebuyers that has changed the lending landscape in Massachusetts.

-Today, MAHA members have agreements with Bank of America, Blue Hills Bank, Citizens, Sovereign, and Eastern for lending under the program.
-Over 17,000 homebuyers have already bought their first homes.
-And SoftSecond - soon to be the ONE Mortgage Program - continues to offer stability to families and communities, with affordable payments and a foreclosure rate well below the rate for all mortgages in Massachusetts.
+Today, MAHA members have agreements with Blue Hills Bank, Citizens, Santander, and Eastern for lending under the program.
+Over 18,000 homebuyers have already bought their first homes.
+And the ONE Mortgage Program continues to offer stability to families and communities, with affordable payments and a foreclosure rate well below the rate for all mortgages in Massachusetts.